 Sonskyn is a Belgian organisation that has provided a variety of support to Nekacheya School in Livingstone, including the provision of uniforms and desks, through their annual visits.
 We have greatly enjoyed cooperating with them to maximise our joint impact in the areas of book, computer and sports provision.
+Sonskyn have also joined with us in supporting Linda Community School by making a contribution towards the construction of the ablution block there.
 We very much look forward to cooperating with them in the future.

 Durham School, situated in the north east of England, has been educating children since at least 1414.
 It provides both boys and girls with a diverse education from primary age through to 18 as either day pupils or, from 11, boarders.
 Durham School supports Zambezi Sunrise through the donation of uniforms and books, as well as fundraising.
 The pupils’ charity committee has chosen us as one of the charities that they will support.
 We are grateful to the school – and confident that their founders over six hundred years ago would approve of their supporting education in a land that to them was completely unknown.

 In 2018 their preparatory department, Bow, Durham School, also joined our supporters.
 Their joint fundraising will now be focussed on ‘adopting’ one of the new classrooms that we are building at Linda Community School.

 Based in Durham, Wealth of Advice provides independent financial advice to clients across the North East of England and further afield.
 They have helped Zambezi Sunrise Trust with financial support and we are delighted to have them as supporters!